Linking and tagging information

 ?linkedId

 is a simple string identifier.
-Fingerprint Pro indexes it so you can use it as a filter when retrieving the visit history of a specificvisitorId
+Fingerprint indexes it so you can use it as a filter when retrieving the visit history of a specificvisitorId

 via the Server API.
 Objects, arrays, or non-string values passed tolinkedId